jonuzovic-muhamed/admin-dashboard/README.md

 ## View the finished Admin Dashboard

-<a href="https://jonuzovic-muhamed.github.io/admin-dashboard" target="_blank" rel="noopener noreferrer">Take a look at the finished Sign Up Form project</a>
+<a href="https://jonuzovic-muhamed.github.io/admin-dashboard" target="_blank" rel="noopener noreferrer">Take a look at the finished Admin Dashboard project</a>

 <a href="https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard" target="_blank" rel="noopener noreferrer">Take a look at the project assignment</a>